unumux/willow/CONTRIBUTING.md

 # Contributing and Maintaining

-Willow is an NPM package made up of SCSS code.
+Willow is an npm package made up of SCSS code.
 So to work on Willow you may need to put component HTML in another project, import your copy of Willow as a package and compile that project to see how the component looks.
 In the following instructions we assume you will need an example project for testing, so we walk you through how to use the one we made for you.

 There are times when you may not need to make changes to the example projcect or use it for testing, in those cases just skip the instructions related to the example project.